marle3003/mokapi/docs/configuration/providers/http.md

 Reads your dynamic configuration from an HTTP(S) source.
 The HTTP provider downloads your configuration, which is then read by the [File Provider](/docs/configuration/providers/file.md).
+By default, it uses HTTP proxies as directed by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).

 ## Configuration Example